-However, I need to explain myself and, hopefully, make some sense of how and why we become affected by the apparent quality and quantity of our subconscious processing.
-So I will start by expanding on what led me to take this radically different viewpoint in mind!
-Over the past two decades, I spent a lot of time researching the vast number of regions within the brain.
+However, I need to explain and, hopefully, make some sense of how and why we become affected by the apparent quality and quantity of our subconscious processing.
+So I will start by expanding on what led me to take this radically different point of view regarding the brain-mind conundrum!
+Over the past two decades, I spent a lot of time researching the vast number of regions of the brain.
 From there, I began to observe the way various parts, in their own unique way, contribute to the function of the whole.
-This research created a paradigm shift, so to speak, in the way, I view the brain/mind paradox!
-The philosophical/hypothetical construct we call mind is merely the nomenclature that adequately explains the way the brain communicates within itself and consequently, with our conscious self!
-Essentially what we call “the mind” is our way of describing the neurochemical language of the brain!
-If we go back far enough in history, it becomes apparent that some of earlier forms of communication were not linguistic, cave drawings being one example?
-The fact that there are so many languages somewhat confirms that language evolved in different places, at different times.
+This research created a paradigm shift, so to speak, in the ways in which I view the functionality of this brain/mind paradox!
+The philosophical/hypothetical construct we call mind is merely the nomenclature that adequately explains the way the brain communicates within itself and consequently, with our conscious self, albeit there is the possibility that they are one and the same thing?
+Essentially what we call “the mind” is our way of describing the neurochemical language of the brain and how that mysteriously creates what we call awareness or consciousness!
+If we go back far enough in history, it becomes apparent that some earlier forms of communication were not linguistic, cave drawings being one example?
+The fact that there are so many languages somewhat confirms that language evolved in different places, at different times and probably as some form of tribal code?
 Nowadays we use our native language to communicate with others and ourselves (self-talk).
 It helps us to make sense (sometimes, non-sense or nonsense) of the world we live in.
-It's how we explain to ourselves what we are experiencing, thinking and feeling and from there, it helps us to navigate our way through life.
-Language is also one of the main reasons why we maladapt or become dysfunctional.
+It's how we explain ourselves to ourselves and others, also what we are experiencing, thinking and feeling and from there, helps us to navigate our way through life.
+Whether we like the outcome of that journey is somewhat irrelevant, in general terms, but nevertheless, it can be relevant to ourselves!
+Language is also one of the main reasons why we maladapt or become dysfunctional because we so often use it in extremely vague and ambiguous ways.
 From a human perspective, it is the outward, conscious, observable function of the brain because everything we say, do or think first occurs within the brain!
-And it is somewhat further complicated because we can articulate, through language, our awareness of this non-conscious processing!
+And it is somewhat further complicated because we can articulate, be it correctly or incorrectly through language, our awareness of this non-conscious processing!
 It kind of demonstrates how our spoken language becomes the interface between the world we live in, and, the world that lives within us!
+This is demonstrated by the intellectual iterations of the spider phobic who knows intellectually, that the spider that terrifies him won't actually harm him!

 There is no question that the brain communicates with and across itself.
 Language is the word we use that describes methods of communication, be it verbal, non-verbal, sign language, morse code, drums, flags or even smoke signals.
 Each of these nonlinguistic forms of communication is then translated into a native language to extract meaning.
-What we term the subconscious mind, is merely another form of language, one that occurs within the brain but outside of conscious awareness.
+What we term the subconscious mind, is merely another form of language, one that occurs, electrochemically, within the brain but outside of conscious awareness.
 For me, this makes the concept of the mind all the more hypothetical and, consequently, these days, I think of its actual presence more metaphorically!
-That said, it is useful in explaining the things we communicate relative to the way we think and behave.
+That said, it is useful in explaining the things we communicate, relative to the way we think and behave.
 It just makes the explanation of our life, good or bad, a lot simpler, if only by convention.
-Everything I know about the brain demonstrates, that what we call the subconscious mind, is merely brain activity that occurs before conscious awareness.
-This non-conscious processing, inter alia, drives autonomic functions, like breathing, heartbeat, blood pressure, thirst, sleep, feeding, digestion, temperature etc. It also plays a role in goal-directed behaviours, e.g. mating, procreation as well as activities like sports, music, dancing and socialising and, of course, fighting.
-How our brain encodes experience, through memory creation and recall, then dictates the way those activities add to or detract from the quality and achievements of our life!
+Everything I know about the brain demonstrates, that what we call the subconscious mind, is at some level, a consequence of brain activity that occurs before we can have conscious awareness.
+The brain is influenced by sensory stimuli, which is most often stored as algorithms (engrams/traces) in memory.
+These memories facilitate lightning-fast responses.
+Be they a form of an emotional fight or flight response or a cognitive discourse between two people speaking at a rate of over 100 words per minute!
+This non-conscious processing, inter alia, also drives autonomic functions, like breathing, heartbeat, blood pressure, thirst, sleep, feeding, digestion, temperature etc. It also plays a role in motivational or goal-directed behaviours, e.g. eating, sex/procreation, as well as sports, music, dancing, socialising and, of course, fighting.
+How our brain encodes experience, through sensory stimulation, memory creation and recall, then dictates the way those activities add to or detract from the quality and achievements of our life!

 For the thinkers out there, let me explain why.
 Basically, humans are feeling animals, at least in the context of what we call life because we mostly function in response to our feelings.
 Contextually, the most pervasive emotional feeling affecting modern society is the feeling we know as fear.
 In other primates and mammals, there is no apparent convincing evidence that they respond to fear (fight or flight), subjectively, the way we do!
 This, subjective response to fear, actually seems to be fairly unique to us?
 They might cower and freeze but those are merely essential components of the fear response, not evidence of the existence of subjective fear itself.
 New research, by Joseph LeDoux, evidentially, suggests that the part of the brain that detects and responds to threats is an innate defensive mechanism.
 Subsequently, the feeling, we know of as fear, arises out of the conscious awareness of the stimulation of that defence system.
 Through maladapted stimulus conditioning, feelings of fear can arise in the absence of a real threat.
 We have come to know and express this feeling as anxiety.
 Anxiety, although an expression of the fear response, is different, in that it is, the anticipation of danger, not necessarily the presence of it?